Flea Prevention for Pet Owners: A Complete Guide

 Additional Considerations

 • Treat your yard β€” fleas thrive in shaded, moist areas.
-Keep grass trimmed and consider nematode treatments for natural biological control
+Keep grass trimmed and consider beneficial nematodes for natural biological control

 • Indoor treatment: if you already have an infestation, combine vacuuming, washing, and an IGR (insect growth regulator) spray that prevents eggs and larvae from developing